-After proving they have the capacity and capability to contribute to the health and wellbeing of their people, Te Arawa recognised that co-designing the COVID contact tracing card field trial in Ngongotahā was a way to contribute to vulnerable communities and wider Aotearoa.
+Te Arawa soon recognised that co-designing the COVID contact tracing card trial in Ngongotahā was another way to contribute to vulnerable communities and wider Aotearoa.

-Following an extensive stakeholder and community engagement exercise, the trial was deemed an overall success with 1250 volunteers signing up to wear the Bluetooth enabled card for the week-long trial to test human behaviour of the technology.
+The trial was deemed an overall success with 1,250 volunteers signing up to wear the Bluetooth-enabled card for the week-long trial to test human behaviour of the technology.

-Ultimately the trial was about testing whether a contact tracing card could support our wider effort to stamp out COVID-19, and is part of a larger toolbox of technologies the government is exploring to enhance contact tracing.
+Ultimately the trial was about testing whether a contact tracing card could support our wider effort to stamp out COVID-19.
+The Bluetooth-enabled card is part of a larger toolbox of technologies the government is exploring to enhance contact tracing.

-As part of the community engagement, a Whānau Day at Ngongotahā was hosted by the co-design partners (Te Arawa, Ministry of Health and the Universities of Otago and Waikato) to bring together the village residents, inform them of the kaupapa, encourage volunteers and most importantly, have fun!
+A Whānau Day at Ngongotahā was hosted by the co-design partners (Te Arawa, Ministry of Health and the Universities of Otago and Waikato) to inform the community, encourage volunteers and most importantly, have fun!

-Various health providers and local organisations jumped at the chance to come together and promote their services such as free dental checks and influenza immunisations.
+Health providers and local organisations jumped at the chance to come together and promote their services, such as free dental checks and influenza immunisations.

-Rangatahi had a blast on the bouncy castle, having their faces painted and were given free train ride tickets for the Ngongotahā Railway Park.
-It was also apparent that the line for the ice cream truck was mostly adults!
+Rangatahi had a blast on the bouncy castle and having their faces painted.
+Families were also given free train ride tickets for the Ngongotahā Railway Park.
+However, the longest line was for the ice cream truck, made up of mostly adults!

 The Ngongotahā field trial is now complete and research will be undertaken as to whether the contact tracing card can enhance Aotearoa’s contact tracing technologies.